Welcome to St. Aloysius’ Family Faith Formation Page! We cannot wait to pray with you and spend time with you!

 The Sophia Press A Family of Faith formation program is designed with students from K-8 in mind and the program begins in early September and finishes in late April/early May.

 As Catholics, we are never done learning and growing in our relationship with God the Father who loved us into being.
-When our youth prepare for Confirmation, we ask them to continue their Catholic Faith journey as they receive the sacramental grace that fortifies them and fully initiates them into the Faith, but this is far from the end of their faith formation, as some have come to celebrate as a graduation of sorts.
+When our youth prepare for Confirmation, we ask them to continue their Catholic Faith journey as they receive the sacramental grace that fortifies them and fully initiates them into the Faith, but this is far from the end or a graduation of their faith formation.
 This is truly the first step in governing their personal faith journey and much guidance and accompaniment is needed in supporting their spiritual development and overall well-being.